[ adjective dih-lib-er-it; verb dih-lib-uh-reyt ]

 characterized by deliberation or cautious consideration; careful or slow in deciding: Moving away from the city and all its advantages required a deliberate decision.

 leisurely and steady in movement or action; slow and even; unhurried: moving with a deliberate step.

 to weigh in the mind; consider: to deliberate a question.

 to think carefully or attentively; reflect: She deliberated for a long time before giving her decision.

 to consult or confer formally: The jury deliberated for three hours.

 Origin of deliberate

-Synonyms for deliberate
+synonym study for deliberate

 British Dictionary definitions for deliberate

 carefully thought out in advance; planned; studied; intentionala deliberate insult

 careful or unhurried in speech or actiona deliberate pace

 to consider (something) deeply; ponder; think over

 Word Origin for deliberate